southdy/rayport/README.md

 Awesome [raylib](https://github.com/raysan5/raylib) wrapper for [rayfork](https://github.com/SasLuca/rayfork), All in a single header without worries!

-rayport wraps raylib API depending on what rayfork supports from raylib to keep compatibiltiy, Also RLGL and raymath wrapped!
+rayport wraps raylib API depending on what rayfork supports from raylib to keep compatibiltiy, Also RLGL and raymath and easings wrapped!

 Note that rayport doesn't require raylib as rayport uses rayfork functions!